socramob/algorithms-and-data-structures/README.md

 ===========================================

 This is a collection of implementations of standard algorithms and data structures taught at introductory CS courses.

-The code was written with the values and techniques of [Software Craftsmanship](http://manifesto.softwarecraftsmanship.org/) in mind.
+The following principles guided our implementation:
+  * Maximize comprehensibility.
+  * Name as many concepts explicitly as possible.
+  * Do not abbreviate variable or method names.
+  * Do not use comments to explain _what_ the code does or _how_.
+Only use comments to explain _why_ a specific implementation was used.
+  * Provide an extensive set of regression tests, preferably by employing _Test-Driven Development_.
-Maximizing comprehensibility requires trading performance somtimes.
+  * Maximizing comprehensibility requires trading performance sometimes.